terra-money/docs/docs/Tutorials/Smart-contracts/Set-up-local-environment.md

 ## Install Terra Core locally

-Follow the instructions [here](../../node/installation.md) to install the latest version of Terra Core to obtain a working version of `terrad`.
-You will need this to connect to your local Terra test network, for working with smart contracts.
+Visit [build Terra core](/How-to/Run-a-full-Terra-node/Build-Terra-core.md) to install the latest version of Terra Core to obtain a working version of `terrad`.
+You will need this to connect to your local Terra test network to work with smart contracts.

 ## Download LocalTerra